 NEW SECTION.
 Section 2.
-9-1-1 advisory council duties -consultation by department.
+9-1-1 advisory council duties -- consultation by department.
 The 9-1-1 advisory council shall:

-(1) advise the department in its duty to allocate and distribute 9-1-1 fees in accordance with [section 7] and to update the allocation and distribution in accordance with rules adopted pursuant to [section 4(3)];

-(2) provide recommendations to the department in determining grants awarded in accordance with [section 8];

-(3) advise the department in the development of a statewide9-1-1 plan; and
+- (1) advise the department in its duty to allocate and distribute 9-1-1 fees in accordance with [section 7] and to update the allocation and distribution in accordance with rules adopted pursuant to [section 4(3)]; - 27 (2) provide recommendations to the department in determining grants awarded in accordance with 28 [section 8]; - 29 (3) advise the department in the development of a statewide 9-1-1 plan; and - 30 (4) advise the department on significant matters concerning 9-1-1 systems development and 9-1-1

-(4) advise the department on significant matters concerning9-1-1 systems development and 9-1-1 services in the state ofMontana, including rulemaking.
+1 services in the state of Montana, including rulemaking.

-NEW SECTION.
+3 NEW SECTION.
 Section 3.
 Department duties and powers -- 9-1-1 planning.
-(1) There is a 9-1-1 program administered by the department.
+(1) There is a 9-1-1 4 program administered by the department.

-(2) The department shall:

-(a) allocate and distribute 9-1-1 fees;

-(b) update the allocation and distribution of 9-1-1 fees in accordance with [section 7] and rules adopted pursuant to [section 4];

-(c) provide grants in accordance with [section 8].
-In awarding the grants the department shall review and approve requests for funding in accordance with [section 8].

-(d) monitor the expenditure of program funds for:

-(i) 9-1-1 purposes by local governments that host public safety answering points; and

-(ii) allowable uses of grant funds by entities.

-(e) establish a statewide 9-1-1 plan in accordance withsubsection (3) and planning completed in accordance with [section13];

-(f) staff and fund the administrative costs of the 9-1-1

-advisory council provided for in [section 1]; and

-(g) accept federal funds granted by congress or by executive order and gifts, grants, and donations for the purposes of administering this chapter.

-(3) A statewide 9-1-1 plan must include:

-(a) to the maximum extent feasible the use of existing commercial communications infrastructure;

-(b) 9-1-1 system standards and support efforts to migrate legacy technologies to next-generation 9-1-1 technologies when appropriate, and provide for the implementation of future 9-1-1 technologies.
-Any standards adopted by the department for legacy 9-1-1 technologies or principles adopted for baseline nextgeneration 9-1-1 technologies must be:

-(i) flexible and graduated, while ensuring minimum service levels; and

-(ii) based on industry standards.

-(4) The department, in fulfilling its duties pursuant to subsection (2), may request necessary information from local governments.
+- (2) The department shall: - 6 (a) allocate and distribute 9-1-1 fees; - 7 (b) update the allocation and distribution of 9-1-1 fees in accordance with [section 7] and rules adopted 8 pursuant to [section 4]; - (c) provide grants in accordance with [section 8].
+In awarding the grants, the department shall review and approve requests for funding in accordance with [section 8]. - (d) monitor the expenditure of program funds for: - 12 (i) 9-1-1 purposes by local governments that host public safety answering points; and - 13 (ii) allowable uses of grant funds by entities; - 14 (e) establish a statewide 9-1-1 plan in accordance with subsection (3) and planning completed in 15 accordance with [section 13]; - (f) staff and fund the administrative costs of the 9-1-1 advisory council established in [section 1]; and - (g) accept federal funds granted by congress or by executive order and gifts, grants, and donations for the purposes of administering this chapter. - (3) A statewide 9-1-1 plan must include: - (a) to the maximum extent feasible the use of existing commercial communications infrastructure; and - (b) 9-1-1 system standards and support efforts to migrate legacy technologies to next-generation 9-1-1 technologies when appropriate and to provide for the implementation of future 9-1-1 technologies.
+Any standards adopted by the department for legacy 9-1-1 technologies or principles adopted for baseline next-generation 9-1-1 technologies must be: - (i) flexible and graduated, while ensuring minimum service levels; and - 26 (ii) based on industry standards. - (4) The department, in fulfilling its duties pursuant to subsection (2), may request necessary information from local governments.
 If a local government does not comply with the request, the department may withhold funding distributions as provided for in [section 5].

 NEW SECTION.
 Section 4.
 Rulemaking authority.
 (1) Before July 1, 2018, the department shall adopt rules to implement the provisions of this chapter.
-The rules must include, but are not limited to:
+The rules must include but are not limited to:

-(a) distribution procedures for funding authorized in

-[section 7(1)];

-(b) procedures for grant funding authorized in [section 8].
-The rules for grant funding must include, but are not limited to:

-(i) eligibility requirements for entities applying for grants;

-(ii) criteria for awarding grants; and
+- (a) distribution procedures for funding authorized in [section 7(1)]; - 4 (b) procedures for grant funding authorized in [section 8].
+The rules for grant funding must include but 5 are not limited to: - (i) eligibility requirements for entities applying for grants; - 7 (ii) criteria for awarding grants; and